openchoreo/openchoreo.github.io/docs/reference/configuration-schema.md

       tag: string                 # Image tag
       digest: string              # Image digest for immutable reference
     build:                        # Build information (if built from source)
-      buildRef: string            # Reference to BuildV2 that created this artifact
+      buildRef: string            # Reference to Build that created this artifact
       commitSHA: string           # Git commit SHA
       buildTimestamp: string      # When the build was completed